Portfolio

 Completed Projects

-Click the project title to visit the interactive dashboard
+Click the project title to visit the interactive dashboard where available.

 - Developed an options pricing tool using Black-Scholes and Monte Carlo methods, comparing options price sensitivity to volatility, time to expiration, and strike price, with visualisations of Monte Carlo price paths and distributions.

-- Implemented Greek analysis for both methods, and created multi-dimensional sensitivity plots for deeper insights into option pricing dynamics.
+- Implemented Greek analysis for both methods and created multi-dimensional sensitivity plots for deeper insights into option pricing dynamics.

 On-going Certifications